-Included in the install of S32DS for ARM, there is an example SDK project 'Blinking_LED'.
-This document shows the step-by-step process to create the 'Blinking_LED'.
+This document shows the step-by-step process to create a simple 'Blinking_LED' project.
 There is also a video which demonstrates the same steps.
+This project uses the S32K144EVB-Q100 EVB, connected to a PC through USB (OpenSDA) connection.

 1. New S32DS Project